ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-There exists a variant for variable declarations which uses the [let]{.key} keyword instead of the [var]{.key} keyword.
-[Let]{.key} is used when we need a variable which only once gets a value assigned, while [var]{.key} is used when we want to change the content of the variable during program execution.
-Let seems to be similar to [const]{.key}, but in [const]{.key} declarations we can use only values that are known at compile time.
+There exists a variant for variable declarations which uses the `let` keyword instead of the `var` keyword. `Let` is used when we need a variable which only once gets a value assigned, while `var` is used when we want to change the content of the variable during program execution.
+Let seems to be similar to `const`, but in `const` declarations we can use only values that are known at compile time.
 Let allows us to assign to variables values that are only available at program run time, maybe because the value is a result of a prior calculation.
-But [let]{.key} indicates, at the same time, that the assignment occurs only once, the content does not change later, during the program's execution.
-We say that the variable is [immutable]{.ndef}.
-Use of the [let]{.key} keyword may help the human reader of the source code with understanding what is going on, and it may also help the compiler doing optimizations to get faster, or more compact code.
-For now, we can just ignore [let]{.key} declarations and use [var]{.key} instead --- later, we may use [let]{.key} where appropriate, and the compiler will tell us when [let]{.key} will not work, and we have to use [var]{.key}.
+But `let` indicates, at the same time, that the assignment occurs only once, the content does not change later, during the program's execution.
+We say that the variable is `immutable`.
+Use of the `let` keyword may help the human reader of the source code with understanding what is going on, and it may also help the compiler doing optimizations to get faster, or more compact code.
+For now, we can just ignore `let` declarations and use `var` instead --- later, we may use `let` where appropriate, and the compiler will tell us when `let` will not work, and we have to use `var`.

 The way how we declare constants, variables, types and procedures in Nim is very similar as it was done in the wirthian languages Pascal, Modula and Oberon.
-People coming from languages like C sometimes argue that C uses a shorter and better variable declaration of the form [int velocity;]{.code} instead of Nim's [var velocity: int]{.code}.
+People coming from languages like C sometimes argue that C uses a shorter and better variable declaration of the form `int velocity;` instead of Nim's `var velocity: int`.
 Indeed, that declaration is shorter in this case.
 And some people like it better that the data type is written first, they consider the data type more important than the name of the variable.
 That is a matter of taste, and the C notation would not work well for var/let/const distinction and for type declarations.

 With what we have learned in this section, we can rewrite our initial Nim example from part I in this form: